djalbat/necessary/README.md

 setLogLevel(DEBUG);

-log.error('...') // Printed to the console and optionally, to the log file. log.trace('...') // Ignored, because the trace level is lower than the debug level.
+log.error("...") // Printed to the console and optionally, to the log file. log.trace("...") // Ignored, because the trace level is lower than the debug level.
 ```

 There is also a `setLogOptions()` function which allows you to pass the log level, base file name and directory path as a plain old JavaScript object.
 See below for a usage example.